 First I pick the place we are going to study

-For country studies we are right now studying Europe, primarily because Superman really likes Italy, and Princess had a friend who likes France.
+For country studies, we are right now studying Europe, primarily because Superman really likes Italy, and Princess had a friend who likes France.
 Batman was cheering for Asia.
 He lost.
 Starting this coming week we will be learning about Ireland (oh my Future Ticia 2022 says I super need to update that post).

 Next, since I teach geography without a curriculum I do some research